Item 47

-Item 47 is a 2012 American direct-to-video short film featuring the Marvel Comics organization S.H.I.E.L.D.
-(Strategic Homeland Intervention Enforcement and Logistics Division), produced by Marvel Studios and distributed by Walt Disney Studios Home Entertainment on the home media release of Marvel's The Avengers.
+Item 47 is a 2012 American short film featuring the Marvel Comics organization S.H.I.E.L.D.
+(Strategic Homeland Intervention Enforcement and Logistics Division), produced by Marvel Studios and distributed direct-to-video by Walt Disney Studios Home Entertainment on the home media release of Marvel's The Avengers.
 It is a follow-up and spin-off of The Avengers, and is the third Marvel One-Shot short film set in the Marvel Cinematic Universe (MCU), sharing continuity with the films of the franchise.
 The film is directed by Louis D'Esposito, with a screenplay by Eric Pearson, and stars Lizzy Caplan, Jesse Bradford, Maximiliano Hernández, and Titus Welliver, with Hernández reprising his role from the film series.
 In Item 47, two civilians come across a Chitauri gun and use it to commit crimes.

 The short helped lead to ABC ordering a television series spin-off, Agents of S.H.I.E.L.D., which began airing in September 2013.